 Assumption Rationale Mortality is not associated with acute treatment for There have been no demonstrated mortality benefits migraine. with treatment of migraine pain and other symptoms.
 Acute treatment of migraine with lasmiditan, rimegepant, ubrogepant, and triptans does not affect migraine frequency.
 Studies evaluating new migraine therapies were either short-term single episode studies or non-controlled open label studies and were not designed to demonstrate changes in migraine frequency with treatment.
-Longer- term, uncontrolled, open-label studies suffer from a possible placebo effect and a high likelihood that regression to the mean may affect the study's results.
+Longerterm, uncontrolled, open-label studies suffer from a possible placebo effect and a high likelihood that regression to the mean may affect the study's results.
 Should stronger evidence suggest that migraine frequency and/or characteristics are modified with acute treatments for migraine, this assumption will be reevaluated.
 Patients receiving no benefit from treatment discontinued the medication in the first year of treatment only.
 There was no discontinuation for lack of effectiveness in the second year of the model.
 Data describing treatment discontinuation due to lack of effect was obtained from a study in which follow up lasted for 12 months.
-56 It is unlikely that the majority of patients receiving no or suboptimal benefit would continue taking a medication beyond 12 months.
+It is unlikely that the majority of patients receiving no or suboptimal benefit would continue taking a medication beyond 12 months.
 Patients who did not respond to acute treatments for migraine were assumed to have moderate or severe pain, in proportion to what was observed at baseline.
 Sufficiently detailed data evaluating those who did not respond was not uniformly available from clinical trials.
 This assumption was necessary to assign utility values to those who did not respond to therapy.
-If a migraine treatment resulted in migraine pain of "no pain" or "mild pain" at 2 hours, a person would be able to work. · · ·
+If a migraine treatment resulted in migraine pain of "no pain" or "mild pain" at 2 hours, a person would be able to work.
+The impact of migraine on productivity is important to patients.
+However, clinical trials did not evaluate work productivity.
+Studies that have evaluated work productivity have assessed the impact of migraine on productivity (primarily absenteeism) but have not assessed the impact of treatment and time to pain and/or symptom relief on productivity.
+This assumption was necessary to apply results of productivity studies in migraine patients to this model for the scenario analysis evaluating a modified societal perspective.